Watts-Lab/team_comm_tools/docs/source/basics.rst

 8. **Vector Data Cache**: Your data's vector data will be cached in **vector_directory**.
 This directory will be created if it doesn’t exist, but its contents should be reserved for cached vector files.

+   * Note: v0.1.3 and earlier compute vectors using _preprocessed_ text by default, which drops capitalization and punctuation.
+However, this can affect the interpretation of sentiment vectors; for example, "Hello!" has more positive sentiment than "hello."
+Consequently, from v0.1.4 onwards, we compute vectors using the raw input text, including punctuation and capitalization.
+To restore this behavior, please set **compute_vectors_from_preprocessed** to True.

+   * Additionally, we assume that empty messages are equivalent to "NaN vector," defined `here <https://raw.githubusercontent.com/Watts-Lab/team_comm_tools/refs/heads/main/src/team_comm_tools/features/assets/nan_vector.txt>`_.

 9. **Output Files**: We generate three outputs: **output_file_path_chat_level** (Utterance- or Chat-Level Features), **output_file_path_user_level** (Speaker- or User-Level Features), and **output_file_path_conv_level** (Conversation-Level Features).

    * This should be a *path*, not just a filename.
 For example, "./my_file.csv", not just "my_file.csv."